learn-co-curriculum/phase-3-active-record-migrations/README.md

 ### Setting Up Your Migration

-1. If you haven't done so already, [fork and clone this repository via GitHub](https://github.com/learn-co-students/mechanics-of-migrations-v-000).
+1. If you haven't done so already, fork and clone [this repository][repo].
    Create a directory called `db` at the top level of the lesson's directory.
    Then, within the `db` directory, create a `migrate` directory.
     - ***Note***: If you're using the Learn IDE, make sure you create both directories with the `mkdir` command in your IDE terminal.
 If you create these directories any other way, you'll encounter a permissions error when you try to run `rake db:migrate` later.
 2. In the migrate directory, create a file called `01_create_artists.rb` (we'll talk about why we added the `01` later).

 ```text
 mechanics-of-migrations-v-000/
   config/